Develop-X/AWS/AWS Certified Solutions Architect/07_VPC.md

 |Applies to an instance only if someone specifies the security group when launching the instance, or associates the security group with the instance later on| Automatically applies to all instances in the subnets it's associated with (backup layer of defense, so you don't have to rely on someone specifying the security group)|

-  - With default ACL, all inbound and outbound traffic is allowed automatically
+  - **With default ACL, all inbound and outbound traffic is allowed automatically**

-  - When custom ACL, all inbound and outbound traffic is denied by default
+  - **When custom ACL, all inbound and outbound traffic is denied by default****

-  - 1 subnet <=> 1 AZ <=> 1 ACL.
-ACLs can be associated to only 1 subnet at a time.
+  - 1 subnet <=> 1 AZ <=> 1 ACL.  **ACLs can be associated to only 1 subnet at a time**.
 You can reassign to another subnet.
 If subnet is not associated with an ACL, the default ACL is applied.

   - AWS Recommends adding ACL rules in increments of 100s

-  - Ephemeral ports – Allow inbound /outbound traffic from 1024 – 65535.
-As clients can initiate outbound connection from any random port.
-Ports < 1024 reserved for super user access.
+  - **Ephemeral ports** – Allow inbound /outbound traffic from 1024 – 65535.
+As clients can initiate outbound connection from any random port. **Ports < 1024 reserved for super user access.**

-  - If you have to block a specific IP address / range, use ACLs instead of security groups.
-SGs can’t deny traffic – they only allow.
+  - **If you have to block a specific IP address / range, use ACLs instead of security groups**
+  - **SGs can’t deny traffic – they only allow.**

 ## Custom VPC & ELB